filadogedev/FilaDoge/README.md

 # Airdrop
 Reward top 600 FIL holders* with 6% of the total supply!
-Reward Vitalik & top 400 ETH holders (recorded at Mar.
+Reward Vitalik & top 400 ETH holders (recorded from etherscan.io at Mar.
 14 2023 - 2:00AM UTC) with 4% of the total supply!
 * Due to limited knowledge of top FIL holders’ 0x or f4 addresses, this part of airdrop will be allocated to the Protocol Lab as a lump sum and to be re-distributed to FIL holders in the future.

 # Mint